Standard Errors for Calibrated Parameters: Testing

 One common use of over-identification testing is to evaluate the estimated model's fit on ``non-targeted moments''.
-This corresponds to the special case where the weight matrix $\hat{W}$ zeroes out the corresponding rows and columns of the non-targeted moments, so that the point estimate $\hat{\theta}$ ignores these moments.
-Note that in this case $p$ continues to denote the total number of moments (``targeted'' plus ``non-targeted''), and in particular $\hat{G}$ should contain derivatives of both kinds of moments.
+This corresponds to the special case where the weight matrix $\hat{W}$ zeroes out the corresponding rows and columns of the non-targeted moments, so that the point estimate $\hat{\theta}$ ignores these moments.\footnote{Note that in this case $p$ continues to denote the total number of moments (``targeted'' plus ``non-targeted''), and in particular $\hat{G}$ should contain derivatives of both kinds of moments.} An application of this idea is to fix the structural parameters $\theta$ \alert{to extraneous values---perhaps obtained from previous studies---}and then evaluate whether the model's predictions at these parameters match additional moments (this can be viewed as a statistical version of the model validation process advocated by \citealp{Kydland1996}).
+This is achieved by choosing a moment function of the form $h(\theta) = (\theta',\bar{h}(\theta))'$, with empirical moments $\hat{\mu}=(\hat{\tilde{\theta}}',\hat{\bar{\mu}})'$.
+Here $\hat{\tilde{\theta}}$ are the \alert{extraneous parameter values}, while $\bar{h}(\theta)$ is the ``non-targeted'' model prediction of the empirical moment $\hat{\bar{\mu}}$.